 It makes us so angry that this is even a question!
 Of course it is possible, and if the airline is trying to get out of a cash refund, this is the time to read up.

 Honestly, it is complicated these days.
-Some airlines like Swiss are purposely burying their refund policies in order to keep cash in the door.
+Some airlines seem to be burying their refund policies in order to keep cash in the door.
 Though many airlines are waiving change and cancellation fees, if you’re dead set on getting a cash refund for a cancelled flight, it is within your right as a traveler.

 (It’s become quite clear that many airlines are hemorrhaging money on an unprecedented level.
 Flights changes and vouchers wouldn’t impact their operating budget; but tons of refund requests would seriously mess with existing cash flow.)